Powerlearnproject/se-assignment-5-ThaboMokoni/README.md

 5. **Post-Installation Steps**: After installation, you can start Visual Studio Code by searching for it in the Start menu or by opening it from the command line using `code.` in the directory you want to open.
 Remember, if you installed Visual Studio Code using the zip archive, you won't have automatic updates, so you'll need to manually check for and apply updates [2].

 6. **Troubleshooting**: If you encounter issues with the installer, consider trying the zip file installation instead.
 Additionally, ensure you have the necessary permissions (administrator rights) if you're installing Visual Studio Code on a system-wide basis [2][3].

-By following these steps, you should be able to successfully download and install Visual Studio Code on your Windows 11 system.
 Citations:
 [1] https://code.visualstudio.com/docs/supporting/requirements
 [2] https://code.visualstudio.com/docs/setup/windows